Li Zongren: Chinese Civil War

 Li's attempts to carry out his policies faced varying degrees of opposition from Chiang's supporters, and were generally unsuccessful.
 Chiang especially antagonized Li by taking possession of (and moving to Taiwan) US$200 million of gold and US dollars belonging to the central government that Li desperately needed to cover the government's soaring expenses.
 When the Communists captured the Nationalist capital of Nanjing in April 1949, Li refused to accompany the central government as it fled to Guangdong, instead expressing his dissatisfaction with Chiang by retiring to Guangxi.

-Former warlord Yan Xishan, who had fled to Nanking only one month before, quickly inserted himself into the rivalry, attempting to have Li and Chiang reconcile their differences in the effort to resist the Communists.
+Former warlord Yan Xishan, who had fled to Nanjing only one month before, quickly inserted himself into the rivalry, attempting to have Li and Chiang reconcile their differences in the effort to resist the Communists.
 At Chiang's request Yan visited Li in order to convince Li not to withdraw from public life.
 Yan broke down in tears while talking of the loss of his home province of Shanxi to the Communists, and warned Li that the Nationalist cause was doomed unless Li went to Guangdong.
 Li agreed to return under the condition that Chiang surrender most of the gold and US dollars in his possession that belonged to the central government, and that Chiang stop overriding Li's authority.
 After Yan communicated these demands and Chiang agreed to comply with them, Li departed for Guangdong.

 In Guangdong, Li attempted to create a new government composed of both Chiang supporters and those opposed to Chiang.
-Li's first choice of premier was Chu Cheng, a veteran member of the Kuomintang who had been virtually driven into exile due to his strong opposition to Chiang.
-After the Legislative Yuan rejected Chu, Li was obliged to choose Yan Xishan instead.
+Li's first choice of premier was Ju Zheng, a veteran member of the Kuomintang who had been virtually driven into exile due to his strong opposition to Chiang.
+After the Legislative Yuan rejected Ju, Li was obliged to choose Yan Xishan instead.
 By this time Yan was well known for his adaptability, and Chiang welcomed his appointment.